-Before providing an accommodation, COC must determine that the person meets the definition of a person with a disability, and that the accommodation will enhance the family's access to COC's programs and services.
+Before providing an accommodation, the PHA must determine that the person meets the definition of a person with a disability, and that the accommodation will enhance the family's access to the PHA's programs and services.

-If a person's disability is obvious or otherwise known to COC, and if the need for the requested accommodation is also readily apparent or known, no further verification will be required [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].
+If a person's disability is obvious or otherwise known to the PHA, and if the need for the requested accommodation is also readily apparent or known, no further verification will be required [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].

-If a family indicates that an accommodation is required for a disability that is not obvious or otherwise known to COC, COC must verify that the person meets the definition of a person with a disability, and that the limitations imposed by the disability require the requested accommodation.
+If a family indicates that an accommodation is required for a disability that is not obvious or otherwise known to the PHA, the PHA must verify that the person meets the definition of a person with a disability, and that the limitations imposed by the disability require the requested accommodation.

-When verifying a disability, COC will follow the verification policies provided in Chapter 7.
+When verifying a disability, the PHA will follow the verification policies provided in Chapter 7.
 All information related to a person's disability will be treated in accordance with the confidentiality policies provided in Chapter 16.
 In addition to the general requirements that govern all verification efforts, the following requirements apply when verifying a disability:

 - Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
-A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - COC must request only information that is necessary to evaluate the disability-related need for the accommodation.
-COC will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - In the event that COC does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, COC will dispose of it.
-In place of the information, COC will note in the file that the disability and other requested information have been verified, the date the verification was received, and the name and address of the knowledgeable professional who sent the information [Notice PIH 2010-26].
+A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - The PHA must request only information that is necessary to evaluate the disability-related need for the accommodation.
+The PHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - In the event that the PHA does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, the PHA will dispose of it.
+In place of the information, the PHA will note in the file that the disability and other requested information have been verified, the date the verification was received, and the name and address of the knowledgeable professional who sent the information [Notice PIH 2010-26].